maheshmurag/InTheLoop/README.md

 ##Future Features:
 1. Improved user interface
+2. Add a function that displays total # of points per category and overall
-2. More robust grade calculation (function even with letter grades instead of numbers)
+3. More robust grade calculation (function even with letter grades instead of numbers)
-3. Work with point-based grading system
+4. Work with point-based grading system
-4. Add and edit categories
+5. Add and edit categories
-5. Final grade calculation
+6. Final grade calculation

 ##Installation